apache/qpid-proton/INSTALL.md

 Qpid Proton Install Information
 ===============================

 Proton comes with two separate build systems.
-The CMake build system can buildS the entire codebase, including proton-c, all proton-c language bindings, and the pure Java proton-j implementation.
+The CMake build system can builds the entire codebase, including proton-c, all proton-c language bindings, and the pure Java proton-j implementation.
 The maven build system can only build the Java portions of the code.